Legal guide for company directors and CEOs in Slovenia

 1. What form does the board of directors take?

-Slovenian company law provides for a board system in joint stock companies (JSCs) but not in limited liability companies (LLCs).
-Although there may be more than one director, they do not constitute a board of directors.
+This guide focuses on the rules relating to limited liability companies (LLCs).
+It does not address the rules for other forms of company such as joint stock corporations (JSCs) or partnerships.
+Companies Act provides for a board system only in JSCs but not in LLCs.
+Although there may be more than one director in an LLC, they do not constitute a board of directors.

 2. What is the role of non-executive or supervisory directors?